starface-support/sf-debug/README.md

 `./debug.sh -r -a`
 - You don't want to include the passwords of the SIP accounts:\
 `./debug.sh -a`
-- Upload the logs to STARFACE:
+- Upload the logs to STARFACE Nextcloud share:
 `./debug.sh -u`